Scezaquer/dubious-programming-language/README.md

 reached, but a stray `spacename` keyword lost somewhere could remove this safeguard.
 Spare yourself the pain and just use the macros, the preprocessor translates them into the correct keywords for you.

+All elements in code are considered as part of the `toplevel` namespace.
+This means that you can use an "absolute" path to access anything by doing `toplevel::some_namespace::some_function`.
+This also implies that `toplevel` is a reserved namespace that can't be used elsewhere, to avoid ambiguities.